sfu-natlang/SFUTranslate/README.md

 To get started, we start with the project structure.
 In the highest level of the project, there are two main directories:

-- `resurces`: All the necessary resources for the project are supposed to be loaded from the `SFUTranslate/resources` directory.
+- `resources`: All the necessary resources for the project are expected to be loaded from the `SFUTranslate/resources` directory.
 Please refrain from putting the resources anywhere else if you are planing to make a pull request.

-- `translate`: All the source code files are placed under `SFUTranslate/translate` directory.
+- `translate`: All the source code files are under `SFUTranslate/translate` directory.
 If you are using an IDE to debug or run the code, don't forget to mark this directory as your sources directory.
-Otherwise you will need to have the address of `SFUTranslate/translate` directory in your `$PATH` environment variable to be able to run the code.
+Otherwise, you will need to have the address of `SFUTranslate/translate` directory in your `$PATH` environment variable to be able to run the code.
 Another way of running the code would be to run `cd /path/to/SFUTranslate/translate && python trainer.py <path/to/config.yml>`.
 To test the trained model on the test set, you may use the `test_trained_model` script (e.g. `cd /path/to/SFUTranslate/translate && python test_trained_model.py <path/to/config.yml>`).